 23) Forest Fire Fighter – $50,000 to $80,000 / year

 Perhaps not the first position that comes to mind when considering traveling jobs, but perhaps the chance to earn 40k in a six-month season may change your mind.
 Also, you get the chance to make a real contribution by protecting lives and the environment.
-As a forest fire first responder you need to be extremely fit, able to work very long hours and in heated conditions.
+Like a forest fire first responder you need to be extremely fit, able to work very long hours and in heated conditions.
 Assignments usually last for six months with food and lodging included.
 Thus you can save quite a bit of money.
 Then, its six months off where you can go and travel to your heart’s content before jumping into the fire again.

 Time to Travel, with a job that let you see the world